melkimble/SPI/README.md

-# Future updates
+# Planned updates
-* Initially was generated as an appended spreadsheet (at request), but the next version will be stored in a database (postgres prefered)
+* Initially was generated as an appended spreadsheet (at request), the next version will be stored in a database (postgres prefered)

 # Features
 * Downloads precipitation data from the National Climate Data Center (NCDC) Climate Data Online Web Services